lucavallin/barco/README.md

 ## Todo

-- Improve logging
+- Improve logging location and verbosity to make sure they are correct, explanatory, useful and consistent
+- Improve comments to make sure they are correct, explanatory, useful and consistent
 - Add support for cgroupsv2

-- Review documentation
-- Split security, namespaces
-- Check config struct + how fields are passed
+- Why execve fails? (check config struct, how fields are passed, what is passed, etc.)